Priming bias versus post-treatment bias in experimental designs: MCMC Algorithm

 In this section we describe our MCMC algorithm for the Bayesian model of Section~\ref{covariates}.
 Our goal is to sample from the joint distribution of the parameters and the principal strata indicator,

-where $\mathcal{S}_i = \mathcal{S}(T_i, Z_i, D_i)$ are the set of principal strata to which unit $i$ could possibly belong.
-Traditionally, Bayesian inference for logistic regression models has been complicated and challenging due to a lack of a simple Gibbs sampling algorithm.
-Recently, \citet{PolScoWin13} introduced a simple data-augmentation strategy based on the P\'{o}lya-Gamma (PG) distribution, obviating the need for approximate methods or precise tuning of a Metropolis-Hastings algorithm.
+where $\mathcal{S}_i = \mathcal{S}(T_i, Z_i, M_i)$ are the set of principal strata to which unit $i$ could possibly belong.
+When the set of observed pre-treatment covariates ($\bm{X}_i$) is empty, the parameter space reduces to that of a standard finite mixture model, and sampling from the joint posterior is straightforward.
+With $\bm{X}_i$, Bayesian inference for the model is more complicated.
+Traditionally, Bayesian inference for logistic regression models has been challenging due to a lack of a simple Gibbs sampling algorithm.
+Recently, however, \citet{PolScoWin13} introduced a simple data-augmentation strategy based on the P\'{o}lya-Gamma (PG) distribution, obviating the need for approximate methods or precise tuning of a Metropolis-Hastings algorithm.
 We use this approach for both the binary and multinomial logistic regression models for the outcome and principal strata, respectively.
 This allows a simple Gibbs structure where the full conditional posterior distributions of $(\mathbold{\alpha, \beta})$ and $\mathbold{\psi}$ are Normal conditional on specific draws from the PG distribution.
-Conditional on the other parameters, then the full conditional posterior of the principal strata follows a similar form to \citet{HirImbRub00},